The continuum random tree is the scaling limit of unlabelled unrooted trees: Discrete trees

-A {\em tree} $T$ is a non-empty connected graph without cycles.
+A {\em tree} $T$ is a non-empty connected graph without cyclic subgraphs, that is, we cannot walk from one vertex to itself without crossing at least one edge twice.
 Any two vertices of a tree are connected by a unique path.
 Figure~\ref{fi:treelist} depicts the list of all unlabelled trees with $6$ vertices.
 If $T$ is rooted, then the vertices $w' \in V(T)$ that are adjacent to a vertex $w$ and have height $\he(w') = \he(w) + 1$ form the {\em offspring set} of the vertex $w$.
-Its cardinality is the {\em outdegree} $d^+(w)$ of the vertex $w$.
+Its cardinality is the {\em outdegree} $d^+_T(w)$ of the vertex $w$.
 Unlabelled rooted trees are also termed P\'olya trees.
 Note that while any labelled tree with $n$ vertices admits $n$ different roots, this does not hold in the unlabelled setting.
 For example, as illustrated in Figure~\ref{fi:polya}, there are $3$ unlabelled trees with $5$ vertices and each of them has a different number of rootings.